Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

 To pass this course you must meet the following requirements:

-- Complete all required projects
-- Pass all projects according to the associated project rubric
+- Pass 80% assignments according to the associated project rubric
 - Present a Product at the Final Presentation
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences